-The fee income for the year ended 31 December 2020 has decreased by 3.63% in comparison with prior year.
+The fee income for the year ended 31 December 2021 has decreased by 11.92% in comparison with prior year.

-The reduction in fee income was primarily caused by the impact of Covid-19 leading to reductions in occupancy levels.
-This impact was partially offset by government initiatives during the first half of 2020 to increase fee levels.
+The reduction in fee income was primarily caused by the impact of Covid 19 leading to reductions in occupancy levels which fell by circa 2% and an increase in the prevalence of social care residents.
+The impact was partially offset by government initiatives to increase fee levels.